pnsaeta/p064/docs/DE-DE1.md

 - Legendre’s equation arises when solving Laplace's equation in spherical coordinates, such as when one seeks the eigenstates of the hydrogen atom.

-- Bessel's equation describes the spatial component of waves on a spherical membrane, or waves on a pond.
+- Bessel's equation describes the radial component of waves on a spherical membrane, or waves on a pond.
 Solutions oscillate with an amplitude that falls off (asymptotically) with distance $$x$$ as $$1/\sqrt{x}$$, consistent with energy conservation as the wave propagates outward.

-- The generalized Laguerre equation also arises as the radial equation when solving for the eigenstates of the hydrogen atom.
+- The generalized Laguerre equation arises as the radial equation when solving for the eigenstates of the hydrogen atom.

 ## Using the ODE to Characterize its Solutions